Alhadis/V8.man/README.md

 ~~~

 Or clone this repository locally, symlink or prepend it to your `MANPATH`,
-print out the [spiffy PDF version](v8.1.pdf), photocopy it a thousand times
+print out a [spiffy PDF version][v8.1.pdf], photocopy it a thousand times
 and mummify your co-worker... the usual.

 > **NOTE:** [`d8.1`](./d8.1) is just an alias for [`v8.1`](./v8.1), so that